-- 87. In Latin America, we generally only assume a residual value above zero for auto lease collateral.
-Typical commercial auto lease pools in Latin America have average auto lease residual amounts that are less than six average monthly lease payments and constitute up to approximately 15% of the securitized auto lease assets at closing.
-For the typical securitized pool, the assumed residual value on a non-defaulted auto lease is the lower of the actual residual or 50% of our expected value of the vehicle at lease termination.
+- 80. In Latin America, we generally only assume a residual value above zero for auto lease collateral.
+For a typical securitized pool in Latin America, the assumed residual value on a non-defaulted auto lease is the lower of the residual or 50% of our expected value of the vehicle at lease termination.
 However, if the average residual amount of the pool exceeds approximately 15%, then we'll generally apply an additional residual market value haircut to the portion that exceeds the approximately 15% residual value limit to account for the additional market risks the transaction would be exposed to.
 The additional haircut will generally be based on originator-specific factors that could, in our view, increase the transaction's exposure to residual values.
-Example of such factors include the originator's residual setting policy and historical refinancing rates. - 88.
+Example of such factors include the originator's residual setting policy and historical refinancing rates. - 81.
 An obligor default results in all or a portion of residual realizations being accounted for as recovery proceeds.
 For example, in U.S. equipment ABS transactions, the method by which we account for obligor default and its reduction of residual proceeds depends upon the way in which the ABS transaction is structured.
 In some cases, residuals are included as part of the overall pool balance, and therefore obligor defaults are applied to residual values as well as scheduled payments in our cash flows.
 In other structures, residual values are not included in the calculation of the pool balance but represent potential excess cash flows available to cover losses.
-In these types of structures, our stress to the base-case residual realizations includes reductions for obligor default as well as for potential mismatches between the expected timing of residuals realizations and the losses.
+In these types of structures, our stress to the base-case residual realizations includes reductions for obligor default as well as for potential mismatches between the expected timing of residual realizations and the losses.
 If the structural provisions of a transaction allow for residual proceeds to be released when realized in the event that losses do not occur at the same time, we apply stress to our assumed residual realizations to reflect this leakage of residuals from the structure.